Skip to main content

 Closer look ๐Ÿง: Note on Symmetries

-There is another related kind of symmetry given by
+There is a symmetry given by

 and